Improving Brain Tumour Care surveys share your experiences and help create change

 Childhood brain tumours

-Although both adults and children can have most types of tumour, receive similar treatments and are affected by a lot of the same symptoms, there are some things more commonly experienced by children living with a brain tumours (under 19 years).
+Although both adults and children can have most types of tumour, receive similar treatments and are affected by a lot of the same symptoms, there are some things more commonly experienced by children living with a brain tumour (under 19 years).

 Child treatments for brain tumours